-If the complaint is about the HT/HOS, a local governance representative or the Local Governing Group, please go to Section 6.
+If the complaint is about the HT/HOS, a Director or PCAF representative, please go to Section 6.

 The complainant must provide details of the nature of the complaint and the relevant dates, times and the names of witnesses of events, alongside copies of all relevant documents.
 The complainant should also state what they feel would resolve the complaint.